dylan-chong/fzf_similar.vim/README.md

 are currently editing.
 This plugin uses a custom FZF query to find the similar files, and present the list of results.

+### Examples

+In an Angular app, if you are editing `src/components/banner.component.ts`, this plugin will suggest, `src/components/banner.component.spec.ts`, `src/components/banner.html` and `src/components/banner.scss`.

+In a Rails app, you are currently editing file `app/models/report.rb`, this plugin will suggest the file `spec/models/report.rb`, while ignoring `app/controllers/report.rb` and `spec/controllers/report.rb`.

 ## Installation

 Install this plugin using the plugin manager of your choice, for example with